 Readers, what are your thoughts on why people spend more than their income?
 Do you agree or disagree with these three theories?
-We really needs to understand why people spend more than they earn before we can help.
-But, even if we do understand, isn’t the straight forward solution to just stop spending more than one earns?
+We really needs to understand why people spend more than they make before we can help.
+But, even if we do understand, isn't the straight forward solution to just stop spending more than one earns?

-If there’s a cup that’s labeled “poison”, would you drink it?
-If the employer you covet requires you to speak conversational Spanish, wouldn’t you learn?
-If the girl or boy you want to marry told you to stop going to shady places with your buddies, would you not listen?
-Please tell us what we’re missing.
+If there's a cup that's labeled “poison”, would you drink it?
+If the employer you covet requires you to speak conversational Spanish, wouldn't you learn?
+Or, if the girl or boy you want to marry told you to stop going to shady places with your buddies, would you not listen?
+Please tell us what we're missing.

-Recommendation: Us a free wealth management tool like Personal Capital to shore up your finances!
+Recommendation: Use a free wealth management tool like Personal Capital to shore up your finances!